 The purpose of small group reading is to help students develop new reading skills and strategies and apply them flexibly.
 The ultimate goal is to prepare students to apply reading strategies independently on grade level text.
-Groups are formed based on common needs (skill or strategy usage) and/or instructional reading level and are flexible; that is, they change as children's needs/abilities change.
-Small group reading gives teachers the opportunity to observe students as they practice a reading skill and/or process new text, so they can design instruction based on student need.
+Groups are formed based on common needs (skill or strategy usage) and are flexible; that is, they change as children's needs change.
+Small group reading gives teachers the opportunity (during core reading time or outside of core time) to observe students as they practice reading skill(s), apply in context, and/or process new text, so they can design instruction based on student need.